ThePrimeagen/i-fixed/git/README.md

        fastest merges first
         - marquees of queensbury rules
        - unless chara-chorded keyboard, in that case you flip a coin

+    What about Force pushing?
+    - --force calls HR
+        (meet with karen)
+       - if --force-with-lease is used, it calls the police (copilot wrote that joke)

     - Git Branching & naming Rules
         - You start the week with 5 branches, Juniors get 2
             - Every meeting you schedule, or time you suggest rewriting something in Rust you lose a branch
             When you're out of branches, you have to work off master.
         - Branches don't roll out week-to-week
         - if you don't use all your branches,
           - you can have to groom the Jira backlog for 1 hour per unused branch.
+          - 1 day of on call support

     - We got to talk about commit message:
         - no more: "fixes bug" at midnight commit messages allowed.
         - All commit messages should rhyme